pymc-devs/pymc-examples/examples/howto/data_container.myst.md

 df_data.head()
 ```

 As noted above, `ConstantData` gives you the ability to give named labels to the dimensions of your data.
-This can be done in two ways:

-- Entering the dimensions in the `dims` kwarg of a `pm.ConstantData` variable with a pandas Series or DataFrame.
-The name of the index and columns will be remembered as the dimensions, and PyMC will infer that the values of the given columns must be the coordinates.
-- Using the new `coords` argument to {class}`pymc.Model` to set the coordinates explicitly.
+This is done by passing a dictionary of `dimension: coordinate` key-value paris to the `coords` argument of {class}`pymc.Model` when you create your model.

 For more explanation about dimensions, coordinates and their big benefits, we encourage you to take a look at the {ref}`ArviZ documentation <arviz:xarray_for_arviz>`.